 If you are living with a detectable viral load PrEP can also be a prevention option for your sexual partners.
 PrEP is a medicine that is taken to reduce the chance of getting HIV.
 It works by having enough of the drug in your body that if you are exposed to HIV, it can block it before it has a chance to establish infection.
 Taking PrEP correctly is more than 99% effective at preventing HIV infection.

 PrEP is now available for free in Ireland to people who are at a high risk of acquiring HIV.
 Read our article on PrEP to learn about who is entitled to free PrEP.

 Facing challenges when living with HIV

 People living with HIV face a lot of specific challenges that are related to the stigma surrounding the virus.
 It’s really important that everyone works to reduce the stigma around HIV, and support people living with HIV.

 The treatment available now means that people living with HIV live long, full, healthy lives.
 They have love lives, sex lives, many friendships, and fulfilling careers, just like everyone else.

 There are specific challenges people living with HIV do face, but lots of these are more on account the stigma and discrimination they may face than the virus itself.
 If you’re living with HIV, here are some tips as to how to cope with these challenges.

-Legally, you’re not obliged to tell anyone about it.
-In a medical capacity, it’s advisable that you let your health care provider know your status, to make sure you get the best care for your needs.
+Legally, you’re not obliged to tell anyone about your HIV status.
+In a medical capacity, it’s advisable that you let your healthcare provider know your status, to make sure you get the best care for your needs.